MisterDerpie/revontulet.dev/content/post/2025-11-30/index.md

 [Movember vs No Shave November (tue.nl)](https://www.cursor.tue.nl/opinie/harsh-jethwani/movember-vs-no-shave-november) provides a more detailed view of their differences.
 The idea is simple:
-Do not spend your money on a barber for the whole of November, instead donate it for a good cause.
+Do not spend your money on a barber for the whole of November, instead donate it to a good cause.

 You can find more information about either of them at